RgbTrouw/Games/README.md

   Practice your wand handling skills against invading creatures.

-*There is only one creature model for now, but it comes in ever more numbers.
+*There is only one creature model for now (bubble element), but it comes in ever more numbers.

-The program is just a starting point with movement, hit points, mana points, regeneration, xp etc. implemented.
+The program is just a starting point, with player movement, hit points, mana points, regeneration, xp etc. implemented.